albnsft/MM_via_RL/README.md

 # Market Making via Reinforcement Learning

-Training reinforcement learning agents to provide liquidity in high-frequency order-driven markets.
+Training reinforcement learning agents to provide liquidity in high-frequency order-driven markets as in the paper Market Making via Reinforcement Learning of Thomas Spooner and all.
 It is set up to use data provided by [LOBSTER](https://lobsterdata.com/).